Is Business Income Insurance The Same As Business Interruption Insurance?

 • Income Replacement: Business income insurance helps replace the income that a business would have earned if it had not been interrupted.

-• Continuity of Operations: This coverage allows businesses to continue paying their employees, maintaining their inventory, and meeting ongoing financial obligations during the interruption.
+• Continuity of Operations: This coverage allows businesses to continue paying their employees, maintaining inventory, and meeting ongoing financial obligations during the interruption.

 • Recovery Assistance: Business income insurance often includes additional coverage for expenses related to the recovery process, such as temporary relocation costs or extra marketing efforts.